sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 {{< /language-toggle >}}

-## Component specification
+## Service component specification

 ### Top-level attributes

 type         |
 -------------|------
 description  | Top-level attribute that specifies the resource type.
-For component configuration, the type should always be `Component`. required     | Required for component configuration in `wrapped-json` or `yaml` format. type         | String example      | {{< language-toggle >}}
+For service component configuration, the type should always be `ServiceComponent`. required     | Required for service component configuration in `wrapped-json` or `yaml` format. type         | String example      | {{< language-toggle >}}
 {{< code yml >}}
-type: Component
+type: ServiceComponent
 {{< /code >}}
 {{< code json >}}
 {
-  "type": "Component"
+  "type": "ServiceComponent"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 api_version  |
 -------------|------
 description  | Top-level attribute that specifies the Sensu API group and version.
-For component configuration in this version of Sensu, the api_version should always be `bsm/v1`. required     | Required for component configuration in `wrapped-json` or `yaml` format. type         | String example      | {{< language-toggle >}}
+For service component configuration in this version of Sensu, the api_version should always be `bsm/v1`. required     | Required for service component configuration in `wrapped-json` or `yaml` format. type         | String example      | {{< language-toggle >}}
 {{< code yml >}}